BrentGrammer/Pic_Searcher_App/README.md

 - Make popup modal for uploading images

-- fix spacing between dropdown account options and menu button on gallery.php

 - Change size of thumbnail for mobile screens (xs/s settings or use css media queries)

-- Use Bootstrap navbars for forms and search bars for styling.
+- Widen the Search Input field on gallery.php

 - Make email and firstname and lastname optional to expedite registration process?
 Would need to create an if firstname empty condition to use username in the greeting on gallery.php